-Digital transformation is driving change in both our personal and professional lives.
-Workflows and personal interactions are turning to digital processes and automated tools that are enabled by the Cloud, Mobility, and the Internet of Things.
-The Intelligence behind the digital transformation is Artificial Intelligence (AI).
-Data centers running AI applications with massive amounts of data are recasting that data into pertinent timely information, automated human interactions, and refined decision making.
-The need to interact with the data center in real-time is more important than ever in today's world where augmented reality, voice recognition, and contextual searching demand immediate results.
-Data center networks must deliver unprecedented levels of performance, scale, and reliability to meet these real-time demands.

-Data centers in the cloud era focused on application transformation and the rapid deployment of services.
-In the AI era, data centers are the source of information and algorithms for the real-time digital transformation of our digital lives.
-The combination of high-speed storage and AI distributed computing render big data into fast data, access by humans, machines, and things.
-A highperformance, large scale data center network without packet loss is critical to the smooth operation of the digital transformation.
+- Digital transformation is driving change in both our personal and professional lives.
+Workflows and personal interactions are turning to digital processes and automated tools that are enabled by the - 25 Cloud, Mobility, and the Internet of Things.
+The intelligence behind the digital transformation is - 26 Artificial Intelligence (AI).
+Data centers running AI applications with massive amounts of data are - 27 recasting that data into pertinent information, automated human interactions, and refined decision - 28 making.
+The need to interact with the data center in real-time is more important than ever in - 29 today's world where augmented reality, voice recognition, and contextual searching demand - immediate results.
+Data center networks must deliver unprecedented levels of performance, scale, - and reliability to meet these real-time demands. - 32 Data centers in the cloud era focused on application transformation and the rapid deployment of - 33 services.
+During the AI era, data centers are the source of information and algorithms for the real-

+Figure 1 - Digital Transformation in the Era of Al

-For high-performance applications, such as AI, key measures for network performance include throughput, latency, and congestion.
-Throughput is dependent on the total capacity of the network for quickly transmitting a large amount of data.
-Latency refers to the total delay for a transaction across the data center network.
-When the traffic load exceeds the network capacity, congestion occurs.
-Packet loss is a factor that seriously affects both throughput and latency.
-Data loss in a network may cause a series events that deteriorate performance.
-For example, an upper-layer application may need to retransmit lost data in order to continue.
-Retransmissions can increase load on the network, causing further packet loss.
-In some applications, delayed results are not useful, and the ultimate results can be discarded, thus wasting resources.
-In other cases, the delayed result is just a small piece of the puzzle being assembled by the upper-layer application that has now been slowed down to the speed of the slowest worker.
-More seriously, when an application program does not support packet loss and cannot be restored to continue, a complete failure or damage can be occur.
+- time digital transformation of our digital lives.
+The combination of high-speed storage and AI 1 2 distributed computing render big data into fast data, access by humans, machines, and things.
+A - high-performance, large scale data center network without packet loss is critical to the smooth 3 - 4 operation of digital transformation. - 5 For high-performance applications, such as AI, key measures of network performance include - throughput, latency, and congestion.
+Throughput is dependent on the total capacity of the network 6 - 7 to quickly transmit a large amount of data.
+Latency refers to the total delay for a transaction across - 8 the data center network.
+When the traffic load exceeds network capacity, congestion occurs.
+Packet - 9 loss is a factor that seriously affects both throughput and latency. - 10 Currently, digital transformation of various industries is accelerating.
+It is estimated that 64% of - 11 enterprises have become the explorers and practitioners of digital transformation [3].
+Among 2000 - 12 multinational companies, 67% of CEOs have made digitalization the core of their corporate - 13 strategies [4].
+The drive towards digital transformation in the real-time world is leading the data - 14 center network to support a 'Data-Centric' model of computing. - 15 A large amount of data will be generated during the digitalization process, becoming a core asset, - 16 and enabling the emergence of artificial intelligence applications.
+The Huawei Global Industry - 17 Vision predicts that data volume will reach 180 ZB in 2025 [5].
+However, data is not the "end-in- - 18 itself".

-Today's data center enables the digital real-time world

-Currently, digital transformation of various industries is accelerating.
-It is estimated that 64% of enterprises have become the explorers and practitioners of digital transformation [3].
-Among 2000 multinational companies, 67% of CEOs have made digitalization the core of their corporate strategies [4].
-The drive towards digital transformation in the real-time world is leading the Data Center Network to support a 'Data-Centric' model of computing.

-A large amount of data will be generated during the digitalization process, becoming a core asset, and enabling the emergence of Artificial Intelligence applications.
-Huawei GIV predicts that the data volume will reach 180 ZB in 2025 [5].
-However, data is not the "end-in-itself".
 Knowledge and wisdom extracted from data are eternal values.
+The proportion of - 19 unstructured data (such as raw voice, video, and image data) increases continuously, and will

+Figure 2 - Emerging Artificial Intelligence Applications

-However, the proportion of unstructured data (such as raw voice, video, and image data) increases continuously, and will account for 95% of all data in the future.
-Performance innovations are needed to extract the value from the raw data.
-At this scale, the current big data analytic methods are helpless.
-If manual processing is used, the data volume will be far greater than the processing capability of all human beings.
-The AI approach based on machine computing for deep learning can filter out massive amounts of invalid data and automatically reorganize useful information, providing more efficient decision-making suggestions and smarter behavior guidance.
+- account for 95% of all data in the future.
+Current big data analytic methods are unable to keep pace with the growth of data and performance innovations are needed to extract the value from the raw data.
+An Al approach based on deep learning can filter out massive amounts of invalid data and automatically extract useful information, providing more efficient decision-making and behavior guidance. - The cloud data center architecture improved the performance and scale of applications in general.